wonkday/p8s-metrics-demo/README.md

 ## Build metrics demo application
 #### it can be used by prometheus to scrape data

+#### main use of this project is as a runtime ms that can generate p8s metrics and this info will be used in another project "project-name" which will use Langchain/Langgraph and LLM, mcp server and p8s client to interact with p8s.

 #### Port:
 PORT_NUM = 9400